Salt & Wind Travel

 Yolixpa, Central Mexico (Puebla)

-Another pre-colonial beverage is yolixpa, which translated from Nahuatl, means “heart medicine.”
+Another pre-colonial beverage is yolixpa, which, translated from Nahuatl, means “heart medicine.”
 It’s best associated with a little town called Cuetzalan, located north of the city of Puebla in Puebla state.
-It tastes more on the bitter side, as more than twenty herbs like mint, oregano, sage, and salvia–plus aguardiente–are used to make yolixpa.
+It tastes more on the bitter side, as more than twenty herbs—including mint, oregano, sage, salvia, and aguardiente–are used to make yolixpa.

 Originally, yolixpa was used by curanderos–traditional healers–for medicinal purposes.
 These days, it’s likely sweetened with honey or cane sugar and even has its festival in Cuetzalan.